giuliom95/exrviz/README.md

 ### Planned features

-- Zoom reset button
+- Better exposure slider
-- Exposure and gamma slider
+- Gamma slider
-- Tonemapping on the GPU for better performances

 ## How to compile and run